zhiburt/tabled/README.md

 There are a list of ready to use styles.
 Each style can be customized.
 A custom style also can be created from scratch.

-A style can be used by passing it to the `.with` method of `Table`.
+A style can be used like this.

 ```rust
 use tabled::{Table, Style};